piwegro/harnas/docs/api_docs.md

 ```

 ### GET `/offers/search/<query>/<page>`
 Returns offers matching given query.

-Page with id 0 is the page with the most fitting offers and is always valid.
+Page with id 0 is the page with the most fitting offers.

+#### Parameters
+`query`: query to search for \
+`page`: page of the results, 0 is always valid

 #### Authorization
 None